Running Test Imports

 Make a Mistake During Your Import (Re-Import for No Additional Cost)?

-Getting your data exactly how you want it can take a few test imports and you may even notice mistakes during your full import.
-Don't worry, we allow you to delete your imports which will add your credits back to your credit bank.
+Getting your data exactly how you want it can take a few test imports, and you may even notice mistakes during your full import.
+Don't worry; we allow you to delete your imports, which will add your credits back to your credit bank.
 This means you can re-import your data as much as you want without being charged again.
 Here are our instructions on how to delete your imports.

 Running Tests

-In order to run a test there are few things you need to do.
+In order to run a test, there are a few things you need to do.
 The first and most important thing is to edit your CSV file.
 To do this, first create a copy of your existing CSV file.
 Once you've created a copy, open the copy and delete everything but a few imports.
 Make sure you have a good representation of your data.
-For example if you're importing some orders with line items and some without, it's a good idea to put each type of order in your test CSV file.
+For example, if you're importing some orders with line items and some without, it's a good idea to put each type of order in your test CSV file.
 Same goes for your data, if you have orders that are unfulfilled and some that are fulfilled, it's good to make sure you have one of each.

 Import As Test

 When you go back to the home page, you'll see all test orders marked Test import.
-This way you can easily identify which imports you've imported as tests vs which imports are live orders.
+This way, you can easily identify which imports you've imported as tests vs which imports are live orders.

 Import Test On Home Page